Parimutuel betting: Algebraic summary

 After the wagering company deducts a commission rate of r from the pool, the amount remaining to be distributed between the successful bettors is W_{R} = W_{T}(1 − r).
 Those who bet on the successful outcome m will receive a payout of W_{R} / W_{m} for every dollar they bet on it.

 When there are k possible winners, such as a North American "place" bet which has k = 2 winners, the total amount to be distributed W_{R} is first divided into k equal shares.
 If m is one of the k winners, those who bet on outcome m will receive a payout of (W_{R} / k) / W_{m} for every dollar they bet on it.

 History

-The parimutuel system was invented by Catalan impresario Joseph Oller in 1867.
+The parimutuel system was invented by French-Catalan entrepreneur and showman impresario Joseph Oller in 1867.

 The large amount of calculation involved in this system led to the invention of a specialized mechanical calculating machine known as a totalisator, "automatic totalisator" or "tote board", invented by the Australian engineer George Alfred Julius.
-The first was installed at Ellerslie Racecourse, Auckland, New Zealand in 1913, and they came into widespread use at race courses throughout the world.
-The U.S. introduction was in 1927, which led to the opening of the suburban Arlington Racetrack in Arlington Park, near Chicago and Sportsman's Park in Cicero, Illinois, in 1932.
+The first was installed at Ellerslie Racecourse, Auckland, New Zealand, in 1913, and they came into widespread use at race courses throughout the world.
+The U.S. introduction was in 1927, which led to the opening of the suburban Arlington Racetrack in Arlington Park, near Chicago, and Sportsman's Park in Cicero, Illinois, in 1932.